A new class of composite GBII regression models with varying threshold for modelling heavy-tailed data: Applications

-We note that ComGBII and BIIG regression models show a better in-sample model performance than other seven models.
-A clear ranking of the out-of-sample MSEs at different quantile levels among the different models is also observed.
-The BIIG regression as a subfamily of the proposed models is most predictive, consistently leading to the lowest MSEs.
-Next in line is ComGBII and the GLMs with Gamma distributed assumption is the least predictive for claim amounts.
-Figure \ref{fig-medical-VaR} shows the estimated $\text{VaR}_q(Y_i;\bm{x}_i)$ at quantile level $q:10\%; 50\%; 90\%$ (blue, black, blue) on the training data $\mathcal{U}$ and test data $\mathcal{V}$ for the BIIG model.
+{This metric is used to measure the estimation accuracy in \cite{baione2019individual} by calculating the differences between the values predicted based on the estimator of the quantile with different probability levels and the values observed.} We note that ComGBII and BIIG regression models show a better in-sample and out-of-sample model performance than other models.
+Figure \ref{fig-medical-VaR} shows the estimated $\text{VaR}_q(Y_i;\bm{x}_i)$ at quantile level $q:10\%; 50\%; 90\%$ (blue, black, blue) on the training data $\mathcal{U}$ and testing data $\mathcal{V}$ for the ComGBII model.
 The individual sample observations are ordered w.r.t. the estimated median in black.
 It can be observed that this order monotonicity for all quantiles.
 The red dots show the corresponding observed claim amount, most of which fall in the interval between the estimated $\text{VaR}_q(Y_i;\bm{x}_i)$ at $q=10\%$ and $q=90\%$.

+{Finally, we use the Gini index to assess the model's ability to discriminate risk across samples.
+The Gini index proposed by \cite{frees2011summarizing} is a more comprehensive metric for assessing the mutual advantages among various models, and is particularly suitable for the heavy-tailed insurance data \citep{frees2014insurance, yang2018insurance}.
+This index is defined as twice the area between the ordered Lorenz curve and the straight line $y=x$, while for the two sets of predictions $\hat{\bm{y}}_1(\bm{x}_i)$ and $\hat{\bm{y}}_2(\bm{x}_i)$ produced by different models, the Lorenz curve can be drawn by: